A Complete Guide on How to Install a Window AC Unit in Your Room

 Dos & Don’ts of Window Air Conditioner Installation

 When wondering how to install a window AC unit, you must also wonder if all the steps are necessary.
-In addition to the step-by-step guide, there are some tips and must-dos that you should follow when installing a window AC unit to get the job done quickly and securely.
+In addition to the step-by-step guide, there are some tips and must-dos that you should follow when installing a window air conditioning unit to get the job done quickly and securely.

 Do Attach Panels and Rails for Support